nikosrossolatos/surge-client/README.md

 Creates an event handler for this event.
 Callback returns data received from the socket.

 ### `.emit('channel','event',data={})`
 Channel is optional.
+Emits an event with data for all sockets connected to the channel (excluding self) or global (if not channel is given).
+### `.broadcast('channel','event',data={})`
-Emits an event with data for all sockets connected to the channel or global (if not channel is given).
+Channel is optional.
+Emits an event with data for all sockets connected to the channel (including self) or global (if not channel is given).
 ### `.subscribe('room')`
 Subscribes to a particular room.
 Also returns a new Channel object where you can also put .on event handlers ( still in production ).